Drolla/WavePlus_Bridge/README.md

   - Exposure of the sensor data via a JSON API
 * Email alerts
   - High flexibility in specifying alert conditions
+* MQTT publishing
+  - Optional publishing of the sensor data to an MQTT broker
 * Logging of the sensor data in a CSV file

 The tool runs with Python 3.x.
 It can be installed as a service that is launched automatically when the Raspberry Pi boots.